erguotou520/openapi-generator/packages/typescript/README.md

 # bun i @doremijs/o2t
 ```

-2. Create a configuration file `o2t.config.js` in the root of your project:
+2. Run command `npx o2t init` to create a `o2t.config.mjs` configuration file, or you can create the configuration file `o2t.config.mjs` in the root of your project by yourself.
+The configuration file should look like this:

 ```javascript
 import { defineConfig } from '@doremijs/o2t'